Certificates of Deposit Explained With Pros and Cons

 In effect, you are lending the bank your money in return for interest.
 The CD is a promissory note that the bank issues you.
 That's how banks acquire the cash they need to make loans.
 The interest you receive is less than the pay earns for lending it out.
 That's how banks earn a profit.
 But you earn a higher interest rate than you would for an interest-bearing checking account.
 That because you can't withdraw the funds for the agreed-upon time.

-There are three advantages to CDs.
+There are three advantages of CDs.
 First, your funds are safe.
 The Federal Deposit Insurance Corporation insures CDs up to $250,000.
 The federal government guarantees you will never lose your principal.
-For that reason, they have less risk than bonds, stocks or other more volatile investments.
+For that reason, they have less risk than bonds, stocks, or other more volatile investments.

 Second, they offer higher interest rates than interest-bearing checking and savings account.
 They also offer higher interest rates than other safe investments, such as money-market accounts or money market funds.

 You can shop around for the best rate.
 Small banks will offer better rates because they need the funds.
 Online-only banks will offer higher rates than brick and mortar banks because their costs are lower.

 CDs have three disadvantages.
 The main disadvantage is that your money is tied up for the life of the certificate.
 You pay a penalty if you need to withdraw your money before the term is up.